 - Do not leave toys or utensils lying on the floor.

-- Use a stepping stool to reach high and hard to see places, this can prevent you knocking something down which can land on your head.
+- Use a stepping stool to reach high and hard to see places, this can prevent you from knocking something down which can land on your head.

 - Steam can burn just like boiling water, so when opening a pot of boiling liquid, pull cover towards you.